Nutrition Counseling

 I'm Stephanie McKercher, MS, RDN, a registered dietitian and certified intuitive eating counselor based in Colorado.

-My own recovery from disordered eating is part of what led me to this work.
-And while everyone's relationship with food is shaped by their own history, body, and circumstances, I know what it's like to care deeply about eating well and still feel completely out of control around food.
-To try everything, understand all the concepts intellectually, and still find yourself starting over.
-That experience informs how I show up with clients, and it's part of why this work matters so much to me.
+My own recovery from disordered eating is part of what led me here.
+Everyone's relationship with food is shaped by their own history, body, and circumstances, but I know what it's like to care deeply about eating well and still feel completely out of control.
+I've tried everything, understood all the concepts intellectually, and still found myself starting over.
+That experience informs how I show up with clients, and it's a big part of why I do this work.

 Food is also just something I really love.
 I'm drawn to plant-forward eating, but I'm not here to tell you that's what your plate should look like.
 It could be meat at every meal, all plants, or somewhere in between.
 What I care about is helping you find something that actually works for you.

-As the creator of Grateful Grazer, my work has been featured in NBC News, Forbes, Women's Health, and Food Network.
+Outside of my counseling work, I'm also the creator of Grateful Grazer.
+My work has been featured in NBC News, Forbes, Women's Health, and Food Network.
 I'm also the author of The College Vegetarian Cookbook.

 Learn more about me.